safeautonomy/WebGSN/README.md

 ### How to use WebGSN - on the browser

-* It's a template.
-Please edit the nodes and create a new safety case!

-1. Right-click to select an action (e.g., add node, delete node).
-2. Use `Delete node` to delete a single node; `Delete Tree` is to delete all nodes below the node you’ve selected.
+The following instructions provide an overview in terms of how to create an assurance argument from scratch.

+1. Right-click on the root node of the tree (G1).
+2. Among four options to be chosen, select `Remove tree`, which enables removing the selected node and its subtrees.
-3. After the deletion, first scroll down and press `Update JSON` and then press `Create Safety Case` button to create your own safety case.
+3. Scroll down and press `Update JSON`, and then press `Create Safety Case` button to create your own safety case.
-4. After the new tree model is successfully added, You’ll be asked to change the **Topic** where the input field appears.
-Enter your new topic and click `Change Topic`.
+  * There shall be a pop-up window, asking for a topic of your safety case.
+For example, enter "My_Safety_Case"
-5. When you see the page reload back to the template, please search your safety case by typing the **Topic** in the search bar (on the top of the website).
+4. When you see the page reload back to the template, please search your safety case by typing the **Topic** in the search bar (on the top of the website), then an empty canvas will pop out.
+  * For example, enter "My_Safety_Case"
-6. To add a new node outside of tree model, simply double-click the background.
+5. To add a new node, simply double-click the background.
+6. This new node has a long type **(Goal, Subgoal, Strategy, Context, Solution, Justification, Assumption)**, please double click on the string, and manually change it to **Goal**.
-7. Hover to an existing node, ` + ` would show up, click to add a new node below.
+11. Hover to an existing node, ` + ` would show up, click to add a new node below.
-8. After pressing ` + `, you would be asked to define the type of the node, By changing **Type**, node would be shaped into different notation.
+12. After pressing ` + `, you would be asked to define the type of the node, By changing **Type**, a node will change its shape
  The format is provided :
    * Goal (G)  → Rectangle
    * Subgoal → Rectangle